Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_basic_remote_wakeup/readme.md

 1. If the message ***USB host Suspend device or Remote wakeup is not enabled*** is seen when PC host is put to sleep, it means the USB device is not allowed to do Remote Wakeup.
 Go to the power settings of the USB device in PC host and enable Remote wakeup feature.
 This can be done in a Windows machine through device manager or command prompt.
 Below are the commands and their usage.
    - **powercfg -devicequery wake_from_any** - Displays all devices that are connected to the PC.
    - **powercfg -devicequery wake_armed** - Devices that can wake up PC from its sleep state.
-   - **powercfg -deviceenablewake** - To enable Remote wakeup privilege for any of the connected Devices.
+   - **powercfg -deviceenablewake** - To enable Remote wakeup privilege for any of the connected Devices
+        - eg:-  powercfg -deviceenablewake "HID-compliant vendor-defined device (002)"
    - **powercfg -devicedisablewake** - To disable Remote wakeup privilege for any of the connected Devices.
 1. If the Remote Wakeup is enabled and the device is put to sleep, press the switch to initiate a **Remote Wakeup**.
 The PC host will respond back with a resume and device will continue with its HID operation.
 The screenshot showing suspend, resume and remote wakeup operations are shown below.